-OMU Singapore – Lava Omurice With Creamy Centre Comes To Singapore, At Suntec City
+OMU Singapore – Lava Omurice With Creamy Centre In Singapore At Suntec City

 The viral videos of Kyoto’s Kichi Kichi instilled a new-found interest in Japanese Omu Rice, so much so that the dish has become instagrammable.
 Or boomerang-able.
 (You can also try Taimeiken if you are in Tokyo.)